 As you are framing with one ‘lens’ and shooting with another, the images were never accurate.
 The closer the subject, the worse the error.

-Sports photographers found that the viewfinder was too small to use in such a hectic shooting environment.
+Sports photographers found that the viewfinder was too small.
+They couldn’t use it in their hectic shooting environment.
 The Sports Viewfinder was a quick fix for this purpose.

-These viewfinders were basically two rectangles stuck on the camera.
+These viewfinders were two rectangles stuck on the camera.
 One was closer to the eye, and the other towards the lens.
-Here, the photographer just had to line them up to shoot.
+Here, the photographer only had to line them up to shoot.

 Some viewfinders, especially for some medium format types had a ‘waist-level’ viewfinder.
 The camera would stay closer to your waist as you peered down to find the frame.

-These Twin-Lens Reflex (TLR) cameras housed a a large mirror at 45°.
+These Twin-lens Reflex (TLR) cameras housed a large mirror at 45°.
 This allowed a projection of an image onto a ground glass screen.

 Rangefinders came after to help solve this issue of focusing.
 A range-finding focusing mechanism allowed the photographer to measure the subject distance.